sparkrew/fika/api-finder/README.md

 4. **Coverage Filtering**: Filter out already-covered third-party calls using JaCoCo reports
 5. **Path Finding**: Compute paths from entry points to uncovered third-party methods
 6. **Source Extraction**: Extract complete source code for all methods along each path
-7. **Context Gathering**: Collect constructors (and factory methods when needed), field declarations, field-modifying methods, and imports
+7. **Context Extraction**: Collect constructors (and factory methods when needed), field declarations, field-modifying methods, and imports
-8. **Complexity Analysis**: Calculate condition counts and call counts for prioritization
-9. **Output Generation**: Write JSON reports for test generation
+8. **Output Generation**: Write JSON reports for test generation

 ## How It Works